wehrliaa/mbaacc-replay-organizer/README.md

 # Requirements

-- Any recent (past 3-4 years, maybe?) version of Python 3
+- Any recent (past 2-3 years, maybe?) version of Python 3
 - CCCaster v3.1

 # Caveats

 - Will probably not be very useful for replays of local matches, since the nicknames of each player will be "localP2" and "localP1".
-- This script has so far only been tested on a Linux system.
-If something doesn't work and you're on a different OS, either open an issue or contact me via Discord (@wehrlia).
 - Won't work for replays of matches you spectated via CCCaster, since those matches aren't registered in the `results.csv` file.
 It will throw a warning and skip those replays.

 # Installation and usage